greenermoose/ogre/BuildingOgre.md

 If you are using Visual Studio, find the file `OGRE.sln`.
 Open it and compile the target *BUILD_ALL*.

-If you are using Xcode, find the file  to build Ogre on MacOS.
+If you are using Xcode, look for `OGRE.xcodeproj` to build Ogre on MacOS.
+Open the project and build it.

 Or, to build from a command line: